Phillips Crab Meat comes in four grades: Jumbo, Backfin, Special and Claw.

 Our resident crabologist will explain the different grades of crab meat and help guide you to the best choice for your recipe.

 and exquisite taste.
-Colossal and jumbo lump consist of the two large muscles connected
+Jumbo lump consist of the two large muscles connected

 used in upscale cocktail presentations or in sautés, where the size of the lumps